afnanfdz/woven-wiki-cs225/data/README.md

 3 1101827
 ```

+## `wiki-topcats-page-names.txt`

-- `wiki-topcats-page-names.txt` is a list of Wikipedia article IDs paired to their article name.
+A list of Wikipedia article IDs paired to their article name.
 Interpret as: 'key' has the name 'value'.
 We expect this dataset to be useful for user interface for knowing which article belongs to an ID.

 Preview (first five lines):
 ```